apache/druid/docs/querying/sql-functions.md

 ## ARRAY_AGG

 Returns an array of all values of the specified expression.
-To collect only unique values, specify `DISTINCT`.
+To include only unique values, specify `DISTINCT`.

 * **Syntax**: `ARRAY_AGG([DISTINCT] expr, [size])`
 * **Function type:** Aggregation